 Sometimes, despite all our efforts, there are still employees that repeatedly “go missing” again and again, failing to show any improvement.

-If some of your people recently are away more and more, it might be a bad trend.
-Make sure to check up on those people as soon as you notice this, and start with an informal chat to find out what’s happening and how you could help.
+Make sure to check up on the employees who fit the bill as soon as possible, and start with an informal chat to find out what’s happening and how you might help.

 Bottom Line On Dealing With Absenteeism